-The gin bubble is far from bursting, with consumers of the drink looking for new styles to quench their thirst as their knowledge and understanding of the spirit evolves.
-One such style is cask-aged gin, which has seen a rise in production in the last decade and is starting to gain a reputation as a more complex version of the drink, often found at the premium end of the market.
+The gin craze might have mellowed somewhat in recent years but it’s far from disappearing completely.
+Instead, consumers searching for new ways to quench their thirst have turned to the intriguing style of cask-aged gin.
+The method has seen a significant rise in production over the last decade, gaining a reputation as a more complex, nuanced expression of the spirit, often found at the premium end of the market.

-Of course, placing gin into wooden casks is nothing new – back in the day, the juniper spirit would have been put into barrels for its journey across the oceans, often arriving with a newly acquired golden hue and a more mellow flavour to boot.
-But the intentional cask-ageing of gin is a relatively new phenomenon.
-Once distilled, producers can choose to rest their liquid in the barrel, with the spirit over time taking on some of the flavours and tannins from the cask in question.
+Placing gin into wooden casks is far from revolutionary; the juniper-based spirit has been put into barrels for journeys across the sea for decades, often arriving at its destination with a newly acquired golden hue and a more mellow flavour to boot.
+Yet the actual intentional cask-ageing of gin is a relatively new phenomenon.
+Once distilled, producers can choose to rest their liquid in barrel, with the spirit gradually taking on flavours and tannins from the wood over time.

-With less restrictions and rules surrounding cask-aged gin than those that exist in the world of Scotch or bourbon, for example, distillers can experiment with the type of wood they use, and with the length of time they leave their liquid to rest – resulting in a variety of flavours, as well as colours, emerging among the category (great for a more imaginative take on a G&T or a more complex twist on a Martini).
+With less restrictions and rules surrounding cask-aged gin than those that exist in the world of Scotch or bourbon, for example, distillers can experiment with the type of wood they use,and with the length of time they leave their liquid to rest – resulting in a variety of flavours, as well as colours, emerging among the category.

 HOW DO WE JUDGE THESE SPIRITS?